erciitb/frosty-winter-2023/Episode 0 - A Study in ROSe.md

 or even worse.

-Refer to [FAQs](https://github.com/erciitb/frosty-winter-2021/blob/main/FAQs.md) for any issues or doubts regarding installation **first**.
+Refer to [FAQs](https://github.com/erciitb/frosty-winter-2023/blob/main/FAQs.md) for any issues or doubts regarding installation **first**.

 * __Ubuntu Installation__ :
-For using ROS framework, Ubuntu is necessary.
-So, follow any of the four alternatives for setting up the linux environment:
+For using ROS2 framework, Ubuntu is not necessary, it can work on Mac and Windows also, but highly recommended.
+So, follow any of the five alternatives for setting up the linux environment:
-(It's Preferable that you install Ubuntu 20.04)<br />
+(It's Preferable that you install Ubuntu 22.04)<br />

-	**Dual-boot**: Follow this [Tutorial](https://towardsdatascience.com/how-to-dual-boot-windows-10-and-linux-ubuntu-20-04-lts-in-a-few-hassle-free-steps-f0e465c3aafd) or this [Video Tutorial](https://www.youtube.com/watch?v=-iSAyiicyQY) (BIOS) or this [Video Tutorial](https://www.youtube.com/watch?v=aKKdiqVHNqw&ab_channel=KskRoyal) (UEFI) to dual-boot Ubuntu with Windows.
-For MacOS, follow the procedure in this [video tutorial](https://www.youtube.com/watch?v=o30qsxv1CsM) </li>
+	**Dual-boot**: Follow this [Tutorial](https://www.tomshardware.com/how-to/dual-boot-linux-and-windows-11) or this [Video Tutorial](https://youtu.be/QKn5U2esuRk?si=RP5TieFTjEVU240-) to dual-boot Ubuntu with Windows.
+For MacOS, follow the procedure in this [video tutorial](https://youtu.be/jbUulXVZIBI?si=XTMyoI4yP6OC0Jc5) </li>
 <span style="color:red">[WARNING], Do at your own risk!
 We will be not responsible if you lose your data. __Follow instructions carefully and make backups before you start!__</span> <br />
 *For absolute beginners, we recommend going for any one of the three alternatives mentioned below unless you're sure you want to dual-boot.
 Dual-booting can be a little daunting.
 And you can always opt for dual-booting once you're comfortable with linux.* <br/>

 	**Virtual Machine** : You can install a virtual machine and install ubuntu on that.
-Follow this [Tutorial](https://www.youtube.com/watch?v=x5MhydijWmc) in that case.
+Follow this [Tutorial](https://youtu.be/v1JVqd8M3Yc?si=AaufZwAfmLKAP4BB) in that case.
 (Installation of the Virtual Machine is also included in the tutorial)<br /><br />
-	**WSL** : In case you are on Windows 10, follow this [Tutorial](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) to install WSL on your windows system.
-However, in Windows 10 WSL does not natively support running GUI apps.
-In order to run GUI apps related to ROS, refer this [Tutorial](https://jack-kawell.com/2020/06/12/ros-wsl2/) from the section "Setting Up GUI Forwarding". **Note**: Do not follow the WSL installation section from the second link, only refer to the GUI forwarding section.<br />
+	**WSL** : For Windows 11, check this [Tutorial](https://www.howtogeek.com/744328/how-to-install-the-windows-subsystem-for-linux-on-windows-11/) to set up WSL. <br /> <br />

-	In case you are on Windows 11, WSL natively supports Linux GUI apps.
-You can check this [Tutorial](https://www.howtogeek.com/744328/how-to-install-the-windows-subsystem-for-linux-on-windows-11/) to set up WSL. <br /> <br />
+  **Microsoft  Store** : You can also directly download the Ubuntu from the store, you will get a terminal.

 	**The Construct website** : You are also free to use [**theconstructsim**](https://www.theconstructsim.com/) without having to install anything.
 The Construct is an online platform that supports ROS development.

 </ul>